foureyes/csci-ua.0480-fall2020-034/homework/02-restaurants-2020.markdown

 ```
 Average score of restaurants in Staten Island: 17.21
 Average score of restaurants in the Bronx: 15.21
+Hence, the Bronx has better food than Staten Island.

 The most frequently occuring grade in Brooklyn is A!